What is Bearer Share?

-- Privacy: In the case of such shares, the company is not required to register itself and as a result of which there is literally no indication of the owner of the same.
-The identification of the present owner is almost difficult and next to impossible even if the name was recorded at an initial stage.
-Neither the director, the entity, the chairman of the board, nor the officials of the entity have the obligation to question the circumstances in which the present owner has procured the certificate.
+- Privacy: In the case of such shares, the company is not required to register itself, and as a result, there is no indication of the owner.
+The identification of the owner is next to impossible, even if the name was recorded at an initial stage.
+Neither the director, the entity, the chairman of the board, nor the officials of the entity have an obligation to question the circumstances in which the present owner has procured the certificate.

 - Easy Transfer: These are easy to transfer.
-There is literally no requirement for transferring inscriptions on a share script with respect to these shares that are sold.
+There is no requirement for transferring inscriptions on a share script concerning these shares that are sold.
 The owner of bearer shares can simply transfer all the rights to the entity by just transferring the certificate physically from the issuer to the buyer.
-All and all this reduces the company’s administrative burden that doesn’t have any need to track every single transaction in the ownership of the shares.
+All and all, this reduces the company’s administrative burden that doesn’t have to track every single transaction in the ownership of the shares.

 - Enhanced Liquidity: It allows enhances the scope for leveraging the liquidity in the capital markets.